| Dispatch | |||

 Dispatch Gameplay

-Dispatch sees players choosing dialogue that may affect the story in some way.
-However, beyond this, players dispatch heroes to people in need.
-Players monitor a map of the of the city that shows various incidents requiring attention.
-Each incident comes with a description and potential risks, and the player must choose which hero or heroes to send to deal with it.
-Picking a hero whose skills match the incident tends to yield better outcomes.
+However, beyond this, players can dispatch heroes to missions.
+Players monitor a map of the city that shows various incidents requiring their attention.
+Each incident comes with a description and potential risks, so the player must choose which hero or heroes fit the job.

 Dispatch Characters